-All employers will soon need to provide a workplace pension scheme due to autoenrolment legislation and these are likely to be money purchase schemes.
+All employers are required to provide a workplace pension scheme due to autoenrolment legislation and these are mainly money purchase schemes.

 A Personal Pension scheme is a privately funded pension plan but can also be funded by an employer.
 These are also money purchase schemes.
 Self-employed individuals can have a Personal Pension.